A hypothetical implementation of 'Termination of Resuscitation' protocol for out-of-hospital cardiac arrest.

 Associate Professor of Emergency Medicine

-Anjni Joiner, DO, MPH, FACEP, FAEMS is an Assistant Professor of Emergency Medicine at Duke University School of Medicine.
+Anjni Joiner, DO, MPH, FACEP, FAEMS is an Associate Professor of Emergency Medicine at Duke University School of Medicine.
 Dr. Joiner serves as Medical Director of Prehospital Medicine at Duke University Hospital, overseeing the Emergency Medical Services section within the Department of Emergency Medicine.
 She also serves as the Medical Director for Durham County EMS, providing medical oversight to all county agencies, including EMS, first responders, and the Durham Emergency Call Center.
 In these roles, she strives to work collaboratively with community partners to provide care to underserved and underrepresented populations.
 These efforts include development of Community Paramedicine programs to address opioid use disorder in Durham Community through harm reduction techniques and partnering with organizations such as the City of Durham HEART team for unarmed police response.

 Blewer